magicoder10/candy/README.md

 // go run main.go 5f7e7c8e-ffe5-428f-9880-7afa23609c0b
 ```

+### Join remote game server

+1. Start remote servers
+2. Update `.env` to include the host name & port of the remote servers

 ### Start the game
 The game will automatically start for all players when the creator clicks on the sign in screen.